-If you are a new or competing supplement applicant, you must propose at least one new full-time permanent service delivery, or administrative/service delivery site, located in the new service area.
-28 You must provide a verifiable street address for each proposed site on Form 5B: Service Sites.
+You must propose at least one new full-time permanent service delivery, or administrative/service delivery site, located in the new service area.
+26 You must provide a verifiable street address for each proposed site on Form 5B: Service Sites.
 If you are a competing supplement applicant, current sites in scope may also be selected for this project to the extent that they will provide services to the proposed new patients.

-Zip codes entered in the Service Area Zip Codes field for service sites and administrative/service delivery sites29 will determine compliance with EligibilityRequirement 3b and therefore must be those where at least 75 percent of the current patients within the service area reside.
-Zip codes entered for administrative-only sites will not be considered when determining eligibility.
-Refer to the SAAT to determine the zip codes where the majority of patients reside.
+Zip codes entered in the Service Area Zip Codes field for service sites and administrative/service delivery sites27 will determine compliance with Eligibility Requirement 3b.
+28 Zip codes entered for administrative-only sites will not be considered when determining eligibility.
+Refer to the SAAT.